Acquisition and Cross-Servicing Agreement: History

 The Acquisition and Cross Servicing Agreement (ACSA) statute (formerly known as "NATO Mutual Support Act") was enacted to simplify exchanges of logistic support, supplies, and services between the United States and other NATO forces.
 It was subsequently amended in 1987, to permit ACSAs with the governments of eligible non-NATO countries, with further amendments in 1989 and 1990.
 It also requires equal-value exchanges (EVEs) of logistic support, supplies, and services and allows ACSAs with United Nations organizations and to authorize the loan or lease of equipment.
 Annual reports are required listing all ACSA transactions in the previous fiscal year and projecting requirements for the next fiscal year.

 The ACSA authorities provide the combatant commanders and the Service component or sub-unified commands the means to acquire and provide mutual logistic support during training and expulsion, exercises and military operations, or to permit expedited access to the logistics assets of foreign country armed forces to satisfy the logistics support requirements of deployed US Armed Forces.

+Japan

+Japan have a signed the acquisition and cross-servicing agreement (ACSA) with 8 countries up to 25 November 2024 which are Australia, Canada, Germany, France, India, Italy, United Kingdom and the United States.
+As of June 2025, Japan and the Philippines are negotiating for an ACSA agreement.